Arsène Lupin versus Herlock Sholmes: Publication history

 The two stories were initially published in the magazine Je sais tout from November 1906.
 The first story, "The Blonde Lady", was published from November 1906 to April, 1907, while the second, "The Jewish Lamp", appeared in September and October, 1907.
 The collection of these two stories was published with modifications in February, 1908, and in 1914, another edition appeared with further modifications.
 The English translations appeared in 1910.

 The first two chapters were published using the name Sherlock Holmes, but Arthur Conan Doyle stopped the continued use of his character by 1907.
 In order to not abandon the existing story, Holmes' name was simply changed to Herlock Sholmès in future chapters and publications.
-The name Herlock Sholmès (or Sholmes in English) had been in use in parodies of Doyles' works by other authors since at least 1894.
+The name Herlock Sholmès (or Sholmes in English) had been in use in parodies of Doyle's works by other authors since at least 1894.

 The first American edition of Arsène Lupin, Gentleman Burglar, translated by George Morehead, restored the character's name back to Sherlock Holmes, while the second book, also translated by Morehead, was published as Arsène Lupin versus Herlock Sholmes.
 The British translation by Alexander Teixeira de Mattos changed his name to Holmlock Shears.